artcom/eppsa-ips-evaluation/README.md

-# Indoor Positioning Systems Evaluation Software
+# Indoor Positioning Systems Evaluation Backend

 Tools for the evaluation of the quality / accuracy of indoor positioning systems